Daniel Sihombing is the newly appointed Lecturer in Systematic Theology at Pilgrim Theological College, starting in January 2025.

 Daniel was born and raised in Indonesia, where he gained his undergraduate degree in theology from South East Asia Bible Seminary and taught as sessional and guest lecturer at Amanat Agung Theological Seminary, South East Asia Bible Seminary, Duta Wacana Christian University, and Jakarta Theological Seminary.

 Daniel’s master and doctoral degrees are from the Protestant Theological University, Netherlands.
-His PhD was titled Barth and the Shadow of Nothingness: A Post-Soeharto Contextual Reading, in which he critically engages the theologico-political stances of three Indonesian theologians towards Soeharto’s regime in light of his political reading of Karl Barth’s Church Dogmatics.
+He defended his PhD in 2024, with the title Barth and the Shadow of Nothingness: A Post-Soeharto Contextual Reading, in which he critically engages the theological-political stances of three Indonesian theologians towards Soeharto’s military regime in light of his contextual-liberative reading of Karl Barth’s Church Dogmatics.
+He is revising the manuscript and preparing it for publication.

-Daniel is an ordained minister of the Word in the Uniting Church in Australia and Junior Fellow at The Wesley Centre for Theology, Ethics, and Public Policy.
-He is also a member of the Lutheran-Uniting Church Dialogue.
+Daniel is an ordained Minister of the Word in the Uniting Church in Australia and Fellow at The Wesley Centre for Theology, Ethics, and Public Policy.
+He is a member of the UCA Assembly Continuing Witness Task Group.
 Prior to his appointment as lecturer at Pilgrim, he was providing supply ministry in Monash Uniting Church, Korean Church of Melbourne and Caulfield Indonesian Uniting Church.

 University Appointments